HaloWarsModding/HaloWarsModding.github.io/_tools/tools_03_ugx.md

 ---
-title: The Blender UGX Pipeline
+title: The Blender UGX Pipeline <span class="label label-blue">Work In Progress</span>
 description: "This guide will go into how to use the StumpyUGXPipeline to create new meshes and animations on new or existing rigs."
 permalink: /tools/ugx
 layout: default